We're glad you're here! This page will help connect you to resources that may be helpful as you prepare to begin your

 - Reviewed the major/minor/certificate information sheet(s) for the program(s) you are interested in exploring.

 - Written down a list of questions to ask your academic advisor.

 - Reviewed the first-year courses.

 - Added your anticipated courses to your shopping cart.
 Don't remember how to do this?
-Here is some additional help.
+Here is some additional help (PDF).

 - To access Zoom, go to my.pitt.edu and search for Zoom.
 Login to Zoom on your device using the "Sign in with SSO" option, enter the doman pitt.zoom.us, and login on the follwing page with your Pitt username and password.
-Then, be sure to click on the link included in your appointment invitation to initiate the ZOOM meeting.
-We encourage you to do this at least 5 minutes before your appointment time.
+Be sure to click on the link included in your appointment confirmation email to initiate the Zoom meeting just prior to your scheduled appointment.
 You will be entered into a waiting room and your advisor will admit you into the meeting when it is time to begin.